Seeing the GP alone: making the transition

 When is the right time to start seeing the GP alone?

-While your child is still in early adolescence, it can be a good idea for her to see the GP alone for part of a consultation.
+While your child is still in early adolescence, it can be a good idea for them to see the GP and other health care professionals alone for part of a consultation.
 Generally, GPs who see teenagers will try to arrange for this to happen.

 The time your child spends alone with the GP can increase gradually.
-By later adolescence, your child will probably be comfortable seeing the GP for the whole consultation by himself.
+By later adolescence, your child will probably be comfortable seeing the GP alone for the whole consultation.

-You and your child can decide together when it might be time for her to start seeing the GP alone.
-Talk to your child to see what she’s OK with, and check again before appointments to see how she’s feeling about it.
+You and your child can decide together when it might be time for them to start seeing the GP alone.
+Talk to your child to see what they’re OK with, and check again before appointments to see how they’re feeling about it.

 Benefits of your child seeing a GP alone